Showing posts with label Nintendo Switch. Show all posts

 which was a relief for people that don't like this sort of stuff.

-This game took me a good two weeks to get through, I feel more satisfied with
+This game took me a two weeks to get through, I feel more satisfied with

 Mononoke Chigiri than I did with Fuyuzono Sacrifice as well.